fps4/core-backup/docs/core-backup-cli.md

 - `2`: Configuration error (invalid YAML/schema).

 ## Operational Notes
+- Provide a `scheduler` block in the config to keep the container running and trigger jobs on the defined cron cadence; omit it when you prefer external orchestration.
-- Schedule the CLI via cron, systemd, or GitHub Actions using the Docker Compose wrapper documented in the project `README.md`.
+- Schedule the CLI via cron, systemd, or GitHub Actions using the Docker Compose wrapper documented in the project `README.md` when running one-shot jobs.
 - Configuration lives under `config/` in this repository; mount it via `BACKUP_CONFIG_DIR` and source secrets from your secrets manager at runtime.
 - Future connectors can register with `core_backup.services.create_service`; update the CLI docs when new services ship.